lafftale1999/simple_blink_example/README.md

 ## millis
 Courtesy of Zak Kemble - a library to keep track of time in the AVR mcu space.

+## led_simple.hex
+This is the executable file which we can flash onto the MCU.
+If you want to try and run the program - you need to have the pre-requisites prepared first.

 # Bitmanipulation

 ## Example #1: Setting a bit